 - A research proposal, that describes the topic that you are interested in exploring and that can be used to determine your broad interests.
 Your proposal is not binding and, if accepted to the programme, you will have opportunities to refine it together with your supervisors.

 The proposal should be approximately 2,000 words and include:

 - A description of the question to be addressed and why it is important

 - The methodology and (for applied work) data sources to be used

 - The structure and timeline of the thesis

 Fees and Funding

 The department actively supports the placement of PhD graduates in positions at universities, research institutes, government agencies, and private corporations.
-Examples of recent placements include: London School of Economics, University of Stirling, Cardiff Metropolitan University, Max Planck Institute (Bonn, Germany), EBRD, and Institute for Employment Studies.
+Examples of recent placements include the London School of Economics, Northampton University, University of Stirling, Cardiff Metropolitan University, Max Planck Institute (Bonn, Germany), EBRD, NIESR, and Institute for Employment Studies.